Yesterday we talked about how we start the mixing approach from the master bus after we’ve achieved a static mix.

 (I don’t know if this is an actual term or not but it’s what I call it.)

-I tend to do a combination of middle-out and top-down when I mix, as you’ve seen in yesterday’s video.
+I tend to do a combination of middle-out and

 Sometimes I just put a compressor on the master fader and then start focusing on the subgroups.
 Once the subgroups are sounding good but there is an overall frequency issue in the entire mix, I like to try fixing it with a master EQ instead of drilling down into the individual tracks themselves.